 Now Athens was famous for their people meeting and debating all of the latest ideas (philosophies).
 When Paul spoke of Jesus and His resurrection, that brought him into direct conflict with the latest Greek philosophies.
 The Epicureans met in a place called "the Garden" in Athens and they believed that pleasure was the supreme god and that the life we see here is all there is.
 Today this is still practiced in what is commonly called Hedonism and the idea is "if it feels good, do it".
 The other main group that opposed Paul was the Stoics which were the direct opposite of the Epicureans.
 They believe that virtue is sufficient for happiness and took pride in avoiding pleasure.
 When Paul spoke of the resurrection, the Epicureans didn't like it and, when he spoke of Jesus being the key to happiness, the Stoics didn't like it.

-Then they took him and brought him to a meeting of the Aeropagus, where they said to him, 'May we know what this new teaching is that you are presenting?
-You are bringing some strange ideas to our ears, and we want to know what they mean.'
-(All the Athenians and the foreigners who lived there spent their time doing nothing but talking about and listening to the latest ideas.)
+They took and brought him before the High Council, saying, "May we know what this new teaching is that you are presenting?
+Some of the things we are hearing from you strike us as strange, and we would like to know what they mean."
+(All the Athenians and the foreigners living there used to spend their spare time talking or hearing about the latest intellectual fads.)

 So, they took Paul to the Aeropagus which would have been something like a city council.
 The people in the city were always wanting to hear and discuss the latest trends in beliefs.
 They were simply going to give these "strange ideas" consideration.
 Doesn't it seem like the same thing happens in our society today?
 Instead of accepting God's Word, many people are looking for the latest and greatest trend, even in their faith.